 We kiss until we both feel cold, sticky ice cream trickling onto our fingers.

 A bit later we walk deeper into the city, and take a leisure stroll along the popular San Pedro street.
 Most of the outside tables of the restaurants are occupied by chatty families.
-Groups of all kinds of people are hanging out around the benches.
+Groups of all kinds of people are hanging out on and around the benches.
 Instead of walking in the shade of the lines of old trees, we take advantage of the sunlight remaining in this increasingly cloudy afternoon.
-I keep glancing at the small houses facing this pedestrian street, which look as if they were built a hundred years ago and only painted over every couple of decades, and I wonder what kind of people live there.
+I keep glancing at the small houses facing this pedestrian street, which look as if they were built a hundred years ago and only painted over every couple of decades.
+I wonder what kind of people live there.

-As we pass by the outside tables of some bars, the tumult from all the talking drowns out Alazne as she went on about an episode we had watched last night.
+While we pass by the outside tables of some bars, the tumult from all the talking drowns out Alazne as she went on about an episode we had watched last night.
 She shuts up.
 After we leave behind the throng of people, however, she changes the topic.

 “Asier, has Kateryna spoken to you about this Irene person?”